-We support as many charities and local projects as we can that focus on literacy and the arts.
+We support as many charities and projects as we can that focus on literacy and the arts, as well as education and writing.
 Please help where you can as many small donations add up to a much larger one!

 ~~~~~~~~~~~~~~